 There are three fast-track programs that can be used in the U.S. to speed up different parts of the airport experience: Global Entry, TSA PreCheck, and CLEAR.
-Each have their own benefits and can be used together for the best possible business travel experience.
+Each have their own benefits and can be used together for the best possible travel experience.

 But why choose one when you can easily sign up for all?

-When departing, TSA PreCheck allows business travelers access to expedited security lines where they can keep their shoes and belts on and keep laptops and liquids inside carry-on bags.
-On arrival to the U.S. from abroad, U.S. Global Entry allows business travelers to skip the customs lines and go to the U.S. Global Entry kiosk to scan their passports and fingerprints and complete the customs form.
+When departing, TSA PreCheck allows business and leisure travelers access to expedited security lines where they can keep their shoes and belts on and keep laptops and liquids inside carry-on bags.
+On arrival to the U.S. from abroad, U.S. Global Entry allows business and leisure travelers to skip the customs lines and go to the U.S. Global Entry kiosk to scan their passports and fingerprints and complete the customs form.
 U.S. Global Entry also allows access to expedited entry benefits in other countries such as Abu Dhabi, Dublin, and Montreal.

 U.S. Global Entry costs $100 for 5 years.
-For only $15 more business travelers can access all the benefits of TSA PreCheck ($85) and much more for the same period of time.
-TripActions recommends applying for both U.S. Global Entry and TSA Pre Check in the same application.
-Some credit cards will even give business travelers a credit for the application fee.
+Given that TSA PreCheck costs $85 on its own, it is worth the extra $15 to get access to both services.
+It's possible to apply for both U.S. Global Entry and TSA PreCheck in the same application, and the coverage period is the same.
+Note that some credit cards will give business and leisure travelers a credit for the application fee.

-Business travelers can use U.S. Global Entry at approximately 75 airports in the U.S., some major Canadian airports, and some international airports including Abu Dhabi, Aruba, Bermuda, Dublin, Grand Bahamas, and Nassau.
+Business and leisure travelers can use U.S. Global Entry at approximately 75 airports in the U.S., some major Canadian airports, and some international airports including Abu Dhabi, Aruba, Bermuda, Dublin, Grand Bahamas, and Nassau.
 This is in addition to the 200+ domestic U.S. airports where fast tracks are available through TSA PreCheck.

 To apply, you must create a Trusted Traveler account, complete an application, and pay a $100 non-refundable application fee.
-If the application is approved, business travelers will be notified to schedule an interview, which takes place at U.S. Global Entry Enrollment Centers within international airports in the United State, Canada, Qatar.
+If the application is approved, business travelers will be notified to schedule an interview, which takes place at U.S. Global Entry Enrollment Centers within international airports in the United States, Canada, or Qatar.
 Applicants must bring a valid passport and second form of ID.

-TIP: If going to the airport solely for the interview sounds unrealistic, approved applicants can also complete their interview upon arrival to the United States from an international trip.
+Tip: If going to the airport solely for the interview sounds unrealistic, approved applicants can also complete their interview upon arrival to the United States from an international trip.
 When landing in an international terminal, travelers can follow the signs to CBP officers who will complete the U.S. Global Entry interview.
-This is a great way to save time if an international business trip is already planned on the horizon.
+This is a great way to save time if an international business trip is already on the horizon.

 U.S. Global Entry members will also receive a U.S. Global Entry Card to use at land and sea ports of entry.

 U.S. Global Entry members who opt in are immediately eligible for TSA PreCheck.
 It gives business travelers access to shorter security lines and a faster screening, because members don’t need to remove their shoes, laptops, or liquids when passing through security screening.
-According to the TSA, 92 percent of TSA PreCheck members wait less than five minutes for screening.
+According to the TSA, 92% of TSA PreCheck members wait less than five minutes for screening.

 To receive the added TSA PreCheck benefits, U.S. Global Entry members must enter their membership number in the “Known Traveler Number” field when booking reservations or enter it into their frequent flyer profile within TripActions.

-Clear is the newest player to the fast-track market and offers something that neither TSA PreCheck or Global Entry do.
+CLEAR is the newest player to the fast-track market and offers something that neither TSA PreCheck or Global Entry do.

-Instead of showing an ID and boarding pass to a TSA agent, Clear members scan their eye or fingerprint at a Clear kiosk and head directly to the front of the security line -- either regular or TSA PreCheck depending on whether TSA PreCheck is on the boarding pass.
+Instead of showing an ID and boarding pass to a TSA agent, CLEAR members scan their eye or fingerprint at a CLEAR kiosk and head directly to the front of the security line—either regular or TSA PreCheck depending on whether TSA PreCheck is on the boarding pass.
 Business travelers will still have to remove their shoes and laptops unless they belong to TSA PreCheck or U.S. Global Entry.